cse-chalmers-gu-python/chalmers-advanced-python/lecture-notes/python-guide.md

 The decorator syntax is used when it is considered more readable, which is often the case in libraries.
 Hypothesis is the first example we see at this course.
-In our firt decorator example above, converting the decorator to normal syntax would give us
+In our firt decorator example above, converting the decorator to normal syntax would give us:

 ```python
 from hypothesis import given, strategies

 # @given(strategies.integers())         # The decorator is now commented out
 def print_random_no(x):
     print(x)

 print_random_no = given(strategies.integers()) (print_random_no)    # manual decoration
 print_random_no()                       # function call, still results in multiple successive calls
 ```

 Please note the braces carefully, and also note that now `given` does not have `@` prefix now.
 If you are used to the decorator syntax, it will certainly look more readable!
 However, if you have not seen it before, it may look like magic.